ec-rilo/battleship-game/README.md

 ## Motivation and Story
 I wanted to practice my Test Driven Development skills and comfortability with jest.
-Along with some higher order function usage practice.
+Along with some higher order function usage practice (such as using the array methods .every(), .some(), etc.).
 This program pushed my limits in terms of planning how I would execute my code.
 I spoke with many developers for insight when I would get stuck on an issue but ultimately the logic is developed by me.